 SAM's is a GP Training Practice and our GP trainer is Dr. Obi Okoye.

-Our GP registrar, Dr. Hakeem Adetunji has started seeing patients.
+Our GP registrars, Dr. Hakeem Adetunji and Dr Swithin Nzeh has started seeing patients.

 New members of staff